mtumilowicz/java11-lambda-patterns/README.md

         }
     }
     ```
-    we publish only template method, we don't have direct
+    we publish only template method (`use`), we don't have direct
-    access to the object, example:
+    access to the object - so we guarantee that if someone
+    will use resource it will be closed in the end

+    example:
     ```
     Resource.use("param", resource -> {resource.op1(); resource.op2();})
     ```